Understanding the Testing of VR Applications

 What’s VR used for?

-The latest VR technology frequently uses virtual reality headsets or multi-projected environments, occasionally in arrangement with physical environments or some other physical props, in order to generate realistic images, sounds, as well as other sensations that simulate a person’s actual physical presence within a virtual or imaginary setting.
+It frequently uses virtual reality headsets or multi-projected environments, occasionally in arrangement with physical environments or some other physical props, in order to generate realistic images, sounds, as well as other sensations that simulate a person’s actual physical presence within a virtual or imaginary setting.

 Different kinds of Virtual Reality: